zenreach/rules_go/tests/core/checks/custom/README.rst

 custom_checks_default_config
 ----------------------------
-Verifies that custom checks print warnings without failing a go_library build when the checks are not explicitly configured.
+Verifies that custom checks print errors and fail a go_library build when a configuration file is not provided.

 custom_checks_custom_config
 ---------------------------
-Verifies that custom checks can be configured to fail builds and ignore errors in certain files using a custom configuration file.
+Verifies that custom checks can be configured to apply only to certain file paths using a custom configuration file.

 custom_checks_no_errors
 ------------------------